sndmrc/MPhS/README.md

 stages;<br> - each column representing gene expression levels must be named using its gene ID (either V1 or V3 annotation).

-Preprocess data: create variables representing the experimental conditions and a variable that defines the maturation stage.
+Create variables representing the experimental conditions and a variable that defines the maturation stage.

 ``` r
 exp_cond <- names(RPKMdata)[-1]